kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - AddScoped() uses per request lifetime (uses the same instance during an HTTP request)
 - AddSingleton() uses application lifetime (always uses the same static instance)
 - AddTransient() re-instantiates the dependency each time it is requested (injected), this is recommended for stateless lightweight dependencies

-## Logging with NLog:
-- We add the NLog package, and add NLog in the Startup class Configure() method, using AddNLog()
-- We also configure with the nlog.config file, where and at which level (Debug, Error, Fatal, Info, Trace, Warn, etc.) it will create the logs

 ## Configuration files & environment variables:
 - We can use the appSettings.json file to store and access configuration information